Moving Expenses Tax Change

 Because of this tax law change, effective immediately, the recommended process for moving expenses is to use the lump sum payment method via the HR/Payroll process.
 There is no longer an advantage for the department to collect the employee’s receipts and process moving expense reimbursements for audit through the Accounting Office (via the Travel Expense module) in order to avoid taxes for the employee.
 The account code (#521050) for “Moving Expenses – Nontaxable” has been inactivated.

-The following guidance is to be used by departments in appropriately classifying expenses, understanding which items are taxable to the employee, and understanding reimbursable moving expenses under NDSU policy 171.
+The following guidance is to be used by departments in appropriately classifying expenses and reimbursable moving expenses under NDSU policy 171.

 Before the move:

-- Authorization for Moving Expense Reimbursement: The department requesting to pay moving expenses for an employee is required to seek approval, in advance, from the Dean or Director, and complete the Authorization for Moving Expense Reimbursement form.
+- Authorization for Moving Expense Reimbursement: The department requesting to pay a lump sum payment for moving expenses for an employee is required to seek approval, in advance, from the Dean or Director, and complete the Authorization for Moving Expense Reimbursement form.